SH801/haselwimmer/TESTREADME.md

 ### Output \ Output ID if empty
-If this box is ticked, the application will insert the Mifare Unique Card ID of the card (prefixed with 'ID') if no card information can be found, eg. "ID0123456789"
+If this box is ticked, the application will insert the Mifare Unique Card ID of the card (prefixed with 'ID') if no specific card information can be found, eg. "ID0123456789"

 ### Output \ Describe errors in output